-The following is a list of 2018-2022 United Way program partners.
-These organizations will be working together under comprehensive plans to address key issues affecting the well-being of people in our community.
+The 2022-2025 United Way Program Partners will be working together in the four community impact areas of health, education, financial stability and basic needs under comprehensive plans to address key issues affecting the well-being of people in our community.

 PROGRAM: 1-to-1 Youth Mentoring

 Big Brothers Big Sisters of Northwestern Wisconsin partners with individual donors, foundations, corporations, and others to build the critical network of support that funds and enables the work of carefully matching children with caring adult mentors and provides ongoing support to the child, volunteer mentor, and child’s family.
 The focus at Big Brothers Big Sisters is on creating long and sustaining relationships that will have the greatest impact on the children we serve.
 We know that having a Big Brother or Big Sister can help children reach their potential and get set on the right path in life.

 PROGRAM: Mental Health Intervention/Prevention Program

 The Bolton Refuge House provides confidential services to victims of domestic violence, intimate partner abuse, dating violence, human trafficking, elder abuse, and sexual assault and to children who have witnessed or been exposed to violence.
 These services include 1:1 advocacy, mental health counseling, support groups, assistance with referrals to additional resources, and community outreach and education services.
 The Mental Health Provider/Victim Advocate seeks to address the root causes of unhealthy behaviors while enhancing life skills, safety, and stability in the lives of those impacted by violence.

 PROGRAM: Advanced Mental Health Prevention for Youth at Boys & Girls Clubs in Eau Claire and Chippewa Falls